reszelaz/sardana-training-ideas/README.md

 1. A temporary one: in `poolcontroller`'s method `_read_axis_value` add checking if the value returned by a controller is numeric (you can use `sardanautils.is_numeric` method for that).
 It should be done after translation (change the list comprehension to a normal loop and check it there for chunks).
 Add a TODO there to change it once a premanent solution is ready.
 2. A premanent one: a type to `SardanaAttribute` and check it always if an attribute's value is of that type.
 Handle all types wherever that might be necessary.

+## Add a ViewOption for an order of motors for `wa` macro

+It'd be nice to have a configurable order in which `wa` macro displays motors.
+It could have the following values:
+* `alphabetic`
+* a list of explicit motor aliases
+* a list of instruments
+* a list of regular expressions to be matched